firstbatchxyz/dria-blog/docs/how-to/pipelines.md

 ---
 categories:
 - Workflows
-description: Learn to create efficient pipelines using workflows for parallel processing, enhancing your data handling capabilities.
+description: Learn how to create efficient pipelines that integrate workflows for generating complex outputs in parallel using Dria.
 tags:
-- Pipelines
+- pipelines
-- Workflows
+- workflows
-- Asynchronous Processing
+- parallel processing
-- Data Generation
+- data generation
-- QA Pairs
+- Dria
 ---

 # Creating Pipelines